 Created in 2000, Islington Mill remains a work in progress; an ever-evolving creative space, arts hub and community.
 Scratch the surface and you’ll find a vibrant and resourceful cross disciplinary creative network; a space where conversations leads to connections, collaboration and co-creation.

-Public arts programmes, residencies and galleries sit alongside recording studios, an events space and our beautiful Bed and Breakfast.
+Public arts programmes, residencies and galleries sit alongside rehearsal space.
 Music and visual arts mix with events and exhibitions.
 More than 50 businesses and 100 artists call the Mill home.
 Over the last 15 years we’ve supported more than 5000 artists from 35 countries.
 More than 15,000 people visit the building every year.
 Some stay for an evening, some make it their home for several years.

 Islington Mill is a celebration of the unconventional; of radical and subversive thinking – it is a place where anything feels possible.
 Our flexibility and fluid structure is a catalyst for creativity, allowing artists, residents and tenants to challenge accepted notions of what arts and culture can do, and who can be involved.
 We treasure our independence to explore and to create; to live and work as freely and creatively as possible, fostering an openness to experiment.

 The Mill was built on an ethos of experimentation, creativity and inclusivity that has evolved and clarified over time.
 More than just a physical venue, ours is an attitude and approach that unites people.
 The organic network we have forged here continues to evolve because of the actions of the people who get involved; our community.